-- Where will they find this product?
+- Where do they expect to find this product?

 When you are finished, step back and consider what you have learned.
 Write:

-- A brief, focused description of your target market,
+- A brief, focused description of your target market

 - A list of what is involved with making needed changes.

-Product Development: What Am I Going to Market?
+Product Development: What am I going to Market?

 - What is my product?